crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

     ## DataFrame with 0 rows and 11 columns

-Not surprisingly, as our `GuideSet` targets the CDS of KRAS, none of our guides overlap a promoter region for any gene.
+Not surprisingly, as our `GuideSet` targets the CDS of KRAS, none of our guides overlap a gene promoter region.

-## SNP information
+## SNP annotation

 Common single-nucleotide polymorphisms (SNPs) can change the on-target and off-target properties of gRNAs by altering the binding.
 The function